 Smart Hosts Power Learning

-The Pudong bureau worked with Lancoo Group to deploy its successful pilot program based on the company’s AI-IOT Smart Campus Solution.
+The Pudong bureau worked with Lancoo Group, a high-tech enterprise specializing in educational technology, to deploy its successful pilot program based on the company’s AI-IOT Smart Campus Solution.

 Incorporating the Intel® IDV (Intelligent Desktop Virtualization) and Intel® VDD (Vision Data Device) architectures, the Lancoo Smart Host uses computer vision and AI technology based on the Intel® OpenVINO™ Toolkit to give the smart classrooms in the Pudong Digital Learning Center powerful video and data processing power.
 High-performance computers in each classroom ensure that different software in the classrooms can provide services, transfer and exchange information, play audio files, and perform other functions appropriately without undermining normal teaching and learning activities.